 - Dwelling: Protects your home's structure against covered perils such as wind and fire.
 Your dwelling coverage should be enough to replace your home in the event of a complete loss.

 - Other Structures: Standard Minnesota homeowners insurance policies offer protection for structures on your property such as detached garages, sheds, fences, etc.

 - Contents/Personal Property: Offers protection for the personal possessions in your home, including electronics, furniture, clothing, jewelry, etc. You may need to purchase additional coverage if you own high values items because the standard coverage may not fully cover them.

 - Loss of Use: In the event your home becomes partially or entirely uninhabitable due to a covered peril, your loss of use coverage could reimburse you for living expenses incurred while being temporarily displaced.

 - Personal Liability Protection: MN policies provide financial protection in the event a visitor is injured on your property and decides to sue you.

 - Medical Payments: Reimburses you for medical bills if someone is hurt on your property and doesn't plan to sue you.

 What's not covered

 Did you know standard Minnesota homeowners insurance policies do not offer coverage for flood damage?
 Homeowners who need flood protection can purchase a separate policy through the National Flood Insurance Program.
 For homes located in flood plains, flood insurance is a necessity.
 For homes not located in flood plains, flood insurance should still be considered.
-Weather can be unexpected and homeowners in the Northeast whose homes were damaged by the rising waters from Superstorm Sandy are a testament to that.
+Weather can be unexpected.
 Learn more about the National Flood Insurance Program .

 Review your home insurance policy and see what perils are covered and which are not.
 You may need to adjust your coverage in order to have full protection.
 Refer back to your policy and contact your agent if you ever have questions regarding your coverage.